House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 HAUSBELL Portable Air Compressor

-There’s plenty to like about the HAUSBELL Portable Air Compressor, but with so many excellent options available, this one seems to fall short.
-Still, it’s got some notable features like a max inflation pressure of 150 psi or the built-in flashlight that makes it easier to work at night.
+There’s plenty to like about the HAUSBELL Portable Air Compressor, but this one seems to fall short with so many excellent options available.
+Still, it has notable features like a max inflation pressure of 150 psi and a built-in flashlight that makes it easier to work at night.

-But like many other cheap 12-volt compressors, this one has a tiny air hose that makes it very hard to reach the back tires.
-That’s not the only thing on this device that’s too small though.
-The digital display is also tiny, making it quite difficult to read.
-It’s hard to see what type of reading it’s giving you because the symbols are so faint on the screen.
+However, like many other cheap 12-volt compressors, the HAUSBELL has a tiny air hose that makes it very hard to reach the back tires.
+That’s not the only thing on this device that’s too small; the digital display is also tiny, making it quite difficult to read.
+It’s hard to see the reading it’s giving you because the symbols are so faint on the screen.

 We also noticed that this was one of the slowest compressors we tried.
-It could take more than ten minutes to fill a single tire, which then requires giving the compressor some time to cool off before attempting to fill another.
+Filling a single tire took more than 10 minutes, which requires giving the compressor time to cool off before attempting to fill another.

 Pros